 Section 16(a) of the Securities Exchange Act of 1934, as amended, requires the Company's officers, directors and persons who own more than ten percent of a registered class of the Company's equity securities to file reports of ownership and changes in ownership with the SEC.
 Officers, directors and greater than tenpercent stockholders are required by the SEC's regulations to furnish the Company with copies of all Section 16(a) forms they file.
-The Company is not aware of any reports of ownership or changes in ownership of its officers, directors and greater than ten-percent stockholders that were filed or required to be filed during 2017.
+The Company is not aware of any reports of ownership or changes in ownership of its officers, directors and greater than ten-percent stockholders that were filed or required to be filed during 2018 other than one late report filed by Monica Brady which reported a grant of 50,000 options.